mrmebailey/pitimelapse/README.md

 # Camera Focus Pi HD lens Only
-Connect to the pi by donwloading VNC Viewer and execute raspistill in live mode using the command below.
+Connect to the pi by downloading VNC Viewer and execute raspistill in live mode using the command below.

 ```bash